Angina is another word for heart-related chest pain. You may also feel pain in other parts of your body, such as:

 If you have a blockage or severe narrowing in an artery, your doctor may recommend more invasive procedures.
 These include angioplasty, where they open up an artery that was previously blocked.
 Your doctor also may insert a small tube known as a stent to keep your artery open.

-In severe instances, you may need heart bypass surgery, which reroutes blood flow away from a blocked artery to help improve blood flow to your heart.
+In severe instances, you may need heart bypass surgery.
+This procedure reroutes blood flow away from a blocked artery to help improve blood flow to your heart.

-Some nonmedical self-care options are often recommended.
-These include taking steps to lose weight, giving up tobacco use, and exercising more regularly.
-Taking steps toward a healthier lifestyle can improve your heart health and reduce the risk for future unstable angina episodes.
+Nonmedical self-care options include taking steps to lose weight, giving up tobacco use, and exercising more regularly.
+Working toward a healthier lifestyle can improve your heart health and reduce your risk of future unstable angina episodes.